maratai/craftery/games/gamebooks_and_solo_games.md

 - *Lone AstroTank: A Solitaire Sci-Fi Wargame*.
 - *Quests for the Brave: A Solitaire Fantasy Game*.

+# Sölitary Defilement
+Max Moon Games: This is an add-on compatible with the TTRPG *Mörk Borg*.

+- *Rottener Blacker Sludge: A One-Shot Playthrough with Sölitary Defilement*.

 # Solo Journaling Games: General
 - *Alone on a Journey: A Collection of Solo Adventuring Games* by Takuma Okada.
 - *Fuck I Am a Sucker for Hexagons in Space* by Moth Rodriguez.
 Fear not; there's a censored version of this too!